csuksangium/maps/README.md

 # Agoda Maps Exploration and Redesign
 My works and contributions in Agoda's mobile-application map redesign and exploration as a UX Prototyper Intern in collaboration with UX Designers, UX Researchers, and Product Owners during summer 2017.

 Agoda's current state of map in mobile applications (Android and iOS) demands redesign, so I was tasked as the UX Prototyper for this project to aid UX Designers in the concepts exploration.
-These prototypes are built using Framer with the implementation of MapboxGl JS to best simulate maps in a prototype, alongside Sketch and Adobe Illustrator for visual assets.
+These prototypes are built using Framer (CoffeeScript) with the integration of MapboxGl JS to best simulate maps in a prototype, alongside Sketch and Adobe Illustrator for visual assets.

 This redesign exploration aims to improve the map's functionality and user-experience, so the icons and visuals are not the main concern.